 InfoNexus is an annual conference at McGill University run by the School of Information Studies students.
 Every year, it brings information specialists together in the city of Montreal (Quebec), Canada to network and discuss various topics in Information Studies.

 Previously known as “Web 2.U Symposium”, the event is a tradition passed from generation to generation.
-InfoNexus gives information specialists an opportunity to practice their information and knowledge management skills as well as share their expertise.
+InfoNexus gives information specialists an opportunity to practice their information management skills as well as share their expertise.
 InfoNexus aims to inspire the participants to collaborate on innovative projects in order to cultivate the community of information specialists.

 InfoNexus logos and images by InfoNexus team are licensed under a